 Louisiana Workers Compensation Benefits & Settlements

 These payments are made regardless of fault on the part of the employer or employee.
-In exchange for the benefits, the employee cannot sue his employer in tort for pain and suffering damages.
+In exchange for the benefits, the employee waives the right to sue his or her employer in tort for pain and suffering damages.
 However, there are exceptions.
+If you find yourself in a similar situation you should consult a Louisiana workers’ compensation lawyer for more information about what benefits you may be eligible for.

 LOUISIANA WORKERS COMPENSATION INSURERS

-Often times the employer refuses to provide the injured employee with the name of its insurer to try to discourage the employee from making a claim.
-If this is the case, get an attorney.
-A letter to the employer or filling a disputed claim may be required to determine if the insurance carrier is Louisiana Workers' Compensation Corporation (LWCC), CNA, AIG, Liberty Mutual, Travelers, Sea Bright Insurance Co., The Hartford, Chartis or other insurance company.
+An employer often refuses to provide the injured employee with the name of its insurer in an attempt to try to discourage the employee from making a claim.
+If this is the case, get a Louisiana workers’ compensation lawyer.
+Action on your part—a letter to the employer or filling a disputed claim—may be required to determine who the insurance carrier is.
+Popular insurance companies include: Louisiana Workers' Compensation Corporation (LWCC), CNA, AIG, Liberty Mutual, Travelers, Sea Bright Insurance Co., The Hartford, and Chartis.

 Indemnity benefits are typically two-thirds of your average weekly wage.
 Indemnity benefits include temporary total disability, supplemental earnings benefits, permanent partial disability and permanent total disability.